Skip to content

 // create read/write threads

-// return to listening for requests
+// back to listening to requests

-}// end of while
+}// end while

-// report the error
+// we report the error

 }//catch

-// display errors
+// error display

-public static void error(String msg, int exitCode){
+public static void erreur(String msg, int exitCode){

-// display error
+// error display

 System.err.println(msg);

-// exit with error
+// stop with error

 System.exit(exitCode);